Column Definition - Avoid Mistakes Early in SQL

 101 | 50000.00 | 1

-This can be especially useful if most employees are from Department 1, so we can simplify the Insert
+This can be especially useful if most employees are from Department 1, so we can simplify the Insert query.

-can be strings, numbers, or boolean, but you can use some more advanced expressions and functions as well:
+DEFAULT can be strings, numbers, or boolean, but you can use some more advanced expressions and functions as well:

 The below will automatically record the time of insertion without requiring explicit input.

-Here are some best practices for DEFAULT
+Here are some best practices for DEFAULT:

 NOT NULL constraint

-.
+NOT NULL ensures a column in a table cannot contain Null.
 Generally, you should add it to all the columns and only remove it if necessary.
 Nulls can cause a lot of trouble, so getting rid of them at step zero is a good idea.

-, insertion of a row without a value for EmployeeID
+Since we added the constraint to the EmployeeID, insertion of a row without a value for EmployeeID will fail.

 INSERT INTO Employees (Salary, DepartmentID) VALUES (50000.00, 1);

--- Error: EmployeeID cannot be NULL
+-- Error: EmployeeID cannot be NULLCHECK() constraint

 This constraint allows you to define logical conditions that must be satisfied for a row to be inserted or updated.
-In our example Salary DECIMAL(10, 2) NOT NULL CHECK (Salary > 0)
+In our example Salary DECIMAL(10, 2) NOT NULL CHECK (Salary > 0) ensures that we cannot insert a negative salary or 0.

-The constraint accepts rows when the search condition returns TRUE
+The constraint accepts rows when the search condition returns TRUE or UNKNOWN.

-Wait, What is UNKNOWN
+Wait, What is UNKNOWN?

-It usually happens when we are working with NULL
+It usually happens when we are working with NULL in the check.

-The way we create the table below ensures that the Bonus cannot be bigger than the Salary, but we can have NULL
+The way we create the table below ensures that the Bonus cannot be bigger than the Salary, but we can have NULL inserted.
+As you can see, CHECK can use different columns in the condition.

-bonus the row will still get accepted.
+If we insert with NULL bonus the row will still get accepted.

 INSERT INTO Employees (EmployeeID, Salary, Bonus)